-982A Capstone Seminar
+982A Capstone Seminar Fall.

-Fall.
 2(2-0) C: EAD 981A concurrently.
 Capstone seminar to support ongoing work for capstone projects.

-982B Capstone Seminar II
+982B Capstone Seminar II Spring.

-Spring.
 2(2-0) P: EAD 982A C: EAD 981B concurrently.

 Capstone support seminar.

-Educational Administration-EAD

-990 Independent Study

-Fall, Spring, Summer.
+990 Independent Study Fall, Spring, Summer.
 1 to 3 credits.
 A student may earn a maximum of 15 credits in all enrollments for this course.
 Advanced individual study in an area of K-12 administration or higher, adult, and lifelong education.

-991A Special Topics in K-12 Administration

-Fall, Spring, Summer.
+991A Special Topics in K-12 Administration Fall, Spring, Summer.
 3(3-0) A student may earn a maximum of 9 credits in all enrollments for this course.
 Special topics in K-12 administration.

-991B Special Topics in Higher, Adult, and Lifelong Education Lifelong Education Fall, Spring, Summer.
+991B Special Topics in Higher, Adult, and Lifelong Fall, Spring, Summer.
 3(3-0) A student may earn a maximum of 15 credits in all enrollments for this course.
 Special topics in the field of higher, adult and lifelong education.
+991C Special Topics in Education Policy Fall, Spring, Summer.
+3(3-0) A student may earn a maximum of 9 credits in all enrollments for this course.
+R: Open to graduate students.
+Special topics in education policy.

 994 Laboratory and Field Experience in Educational Administration Fall, Spring, Summer.
 1 to 6 credits.
 A student may earn a maximum of 6 credits in all enrollments for this course.
 R: Open only to doctoral students.
 Supervised advanced graduate practica, observations, internships, or externships in K-12 administration and in higher, adult, and lifelong education.
 995 Research Practicum in Educational Administration Fall, Spring, Summer.
 1 to 3 credits.
 A student may earn a maximum of 3 credits in all enrollments for this course.
 R: Open only to doctoral students in the College of Education.
 Approval of department.
 Supervised research practicum.
 Design, execution, analysis, presentation, critique, and revision of research projects.
 999 Doctoral Dissertation Research Fall, Spring, Summer.
 1 to 23 credits.
 A student may earn a maximum of 30 credits in all enrollments for this course.
 R: Open to doctoral students in the College of Education or in the Department of Educational Administration.
 Doctoral dissertation research.